obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 ::

     $ ./obspyDMT.py --corr_unit 'VEL' --option-1 'value' --option-2
     $ ./obspyDMT.py --corr_unit 'ACC' --option-1 'value' --option-2

 where option-1 and option-2 are the ones related to your requests as was shown in the previous sections.

-Please note that all the commands presented in this section could be applied to "Continuous Request" as well but with slightly changes (refer to the "Continuous Request" section).
+Please note that all the commands presented in this section could be applied to `Continuous Request`_ as well but with slightly changes (refer to the "Continuous Request" section).

 Before applying the instrument correction, a bandpass filter will be applied to the data with this default values: '(0.008, 0.012, 3.0, 4.0)'.
 If you want to apply another band pass filter:

 ::

     $ ./obspyDMT.py --pre_filt '(f1,f2,f3,f4)' --option-1 value --option-2

 where (f1,f2,f3,f4) are the four corner frequencies of a cosine taper, one between f2 and f3 and tapers to zero for f1 < f < f2 and f3 < f < f4.